HarperDB/documentation/docs/administration/cloning.md

 However, if you wish to set any configuration during clone this can be done by passing the config as environment/CLI variables or cloning overtop of an existing harperdb-config.yaml file.

-More can be found on HarperDB config [here](../deployments/configuration.md).
+More can be found in the HarperDB config documentation [here](../deployments/configuration.md).

 _Note: because node name must be unique, clone will auto-generate one unless one is provided_